18 ATS-Friendly Resume Templates (Compliant & Optimized)

 Sample resume made with our builder—See more resume example here.

 What Is an ATS Compliant Resume?

-An ATS resume is a document created in a way that lets the applicant tracking system parse the application with ease.
+An ATS-compliant resume is a document created in a way that lets the applicant tracking system parse the application with ease.
 The formatting is simple and easy to scan.
 ATS-friendly resumes also contain keywords that match the job ad, highlight relevant work experience and professional skills.